hgiasac/hasura-typescript-boilerplate/README.md

 ## Boilerplate templates

+This is project template for Hasura v2.0 that is in beta stage.
+Use at your risk.

+The auto-migration and CLI are v3.
+You need to download directly from [Github releases page](https://github.com/hasura/graphql-engine/releases)

 *NOTE*: These templates are in sample repository.
 You should checkout which feature you need (JWT, Firebase). `master` branch contains clean structure, so there aren't any migration.

 1. Base Project